Submitty/AnalysisTools/README.md

 Anonymizes all files in the given directory tree.
 The `-n`, `-t`, and `-r` flags have the same meaning as those passed to `bin/anonymize`.
 One additional flag is also accepted: `-l`, which allows the user to specify a level in the directory tree (as an integer).
 Any directories at this level will also have their names anonymized according to the CSV files passed using the `-t` flag.
 Note that only those CSV files will be used for the replacement: simple name lists passed with `-n` will not be used for directory replacement.

+Capture the STDOUT of this run to see the stats of the # of replacements in directory names, file names, and file contents.

 ### `bin/plagiarism`
 Usage example: `./bin/plagiarism java source_dir`